kunilovskaya/parcorp/README.md

 ## Parallel Corpora: processing, building and using in research
-### Building a register-balanced parallel corpus for translationese research

-This repository has the python3 code used to create a register-balanced EN>RU parallel corpus for translationese research.
-The six parallel subcorpora are complemented with register-comparable non-translations.

-## The repository includes scripts
+## The repository has scripts
 (1) to pre-process the downloaded or pre-existing corpora:

 - make them more comparable and balanced
 - filter noise

-(2) ideas for scaping own parallel data from the web (based on BBC as example) and bulding a corpus from them, inc. automating google-translator
+(2) bulding a corpus from them, inc. automating google-translator **see [code](https://github.com/kunilovskaya/scrape) and instructions for scraping parallel texts from a website (with multilingual BBC as example)**

 (3) produce corpus stats for structured and cleaned plain text collection (or parsed texts)